Do you like

 If you are asking yourself that question, then somewhere within you there must be a desire to forgive the other person.
 After all, if you knew 100% for sure without doubts that you definitely should NOT forgive, then you would not be entertaining the question, right?
 You would have already said your goodbyes and would be moving on with your new life and licking your wounds.
-You may or may not have trust issues in your future relationships depending on how you processed the infidelity in your past.
 But what if you are struggling with the question?
 What then?

 All you need is love.
 Love conquers all.
 Through love, all things are possible.